 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A platform, typically a floating one, onto which passengers from a boat or ship disembark or cargo is unloaded.
+A platform, typically a floating one, on to which passengers from a boat disembark or cargo is unloaded.

 harbour, berth, dock, jetty, landing stage, landing place, pier, quay, wharf, slipway, marina, anchorage, haven, platformView synonyms

 - ‘Only incidentally did it become a landing stage where houses multiplied and barges moored.’

 - ‘The day was fine, clear and most importantly, ‘still’ as we gathered at the Liverpool landing stage and waited to board the good ship ‘SS Royal Iris’ for the committal.’

 - ‘But all too soon the boat had chugged slowly past St Mark's Square, into the Grand Canal and up to the small landing stage a short amble from our hotel.’

 - ‘The boat bumped alongside the landing stage near Shalimar Station.’

 - ‘They get to a landing stage and Jess and Ellie decide this is the place to feed the ducks.’

 - ‘The lake will be cleaned up and sediment removed and the lakeside landing stage and terrace will be repaired.’

 - ‘A stone's throw from the hotel is a small landing stage and a tiny boat for six people.’